Updated NFC East Title Odds

 Odds via Sports Odds History prior to Week 1 of that season.

 The NFC East hasn't had a repeat winner since the Eagles won it four years in a row from 2001-04.
 Will the carousel continue this season?
-The Cowboys are now on the clock to try and repeat and are the favorites to do so ahead of the season.
+The Eagles are now on the clock to try and repeat and are the favorites to do so ahead of the season.

 |2005||New York Giants||11–5||+700|

 |2008||New York Giants||12–4||+325|